kpath1999/kausar-blog-jekyll/_posts/2024-12-13-mci-bus-analytics.md

 <iframe src="https://kpath1999.github.io/gtbusmap" width="100%" height="600px" style="border:none;"></iframe>

-At the heart of Sting-Sense is a compact hardware unit—a microcontroller paired with a GPS module and an IMU sensor.
-These devices were installed on buses serving four major routes: gold, green, blue, and red.
-The gold route is particularly important, as it links the center of Georgia Tech's campus with Technology Square and the Midtown MARTA Station.<sup>1</sup>

 <div style="text-align: center;">
     <img src="/assets/mci/hardware-setup.png" width="100%" />
-    <em><br>Fig. 1. <b>Hardware Setup in the Bus:</b> x</em>
+    <em><br>Fig. 1. <b>Hardware Setup in the Bus:</b> A microcontroller paired with a GPS module and an IMU sensor.
+These devices were installed on buses serving four major routes: gold, green, blue, and red.
+The gold route is most important; it links the center of Georgia Tech's campus with Tech Square and the Midtown MARTA Station.<sup>1</sup></em>
 </div>

 ### Data Collection